 AWS_SECRET_ACCESS_KEY.
 You’ll need these later.

 - It’s very likely you will need to increase your service limits on AWS.
 In particular, you’ll probably need to request an increase to the minimum number of “Spot”

 c4.8xlargeinstances you can request (default is 20), and you’ll probably also need to request an increase to the minimum number of “On Demand”

-1r3.8xlargeinstances you can run (default is 1).
+r3.8xlargeinstances you can run (default is 1).
 You start this process by going to the EC2 console and clicking on “Limits” in the left column of stuff.
 It usually takes a few hours to a day or so.

 On whatever local machine you are using (e.g. laptop, desktop, etc.), you need to create an SSH keypair that we’ll use to connect to the machine running the show on AWS EC2.
 We’ll create a keypair with a specific name that lets us know we use it for AWS:

 # create the key ssh-keygen -t rsa -b 4096 # enter an appropriate name/path Generating public/private rsa key pair.
 Enter file in which to save the key (/home/me/.ssh/id_rsa): /home/me/.ssh/id_aws Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /home/me/.ssh/id_aws.
 Your public key has been saved in /home/me/.ssh/id_aws.pub.
-The key fingerprint is: SHA256:XXXXXXXX [email protected]
+The key fingerprint is: SHA256:XXXXXXXX me@XXXXXXXXX